 Automate!
 Automate!
 Automate!

-If releases are difficult, make it a practice to release frequently–even if it's just to staging.
+If releases are difficult, make it a practice to release software frequently–even if it's just to staging.
 Having the development team feel the pain points of release will inspire innovation to make it easier (and automated).

 Automated testing and continuous integration are key disciplines that power great releases.
 Ensure that build times and testing times are as short as possible, and remember that builds that are easy to validate are easier to release.
 That's because the validation cycle more closely follows the team.